Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Crunch the numbers

-The next step is to work out how much income you’ll need a year from the age of 55 — and then calculate the size of pension pot you’ll need.
-The Retirement Living Standards, produced by Pensions UK estimates that a single person needs an income of around £31,000 a year for a ‘moderate’ retirement — and a couple can achieve this with a joint income of £43,900.
+The next step is to work out how much income you’ll need each year from the age of 55 — and then calculate the size of pension pot you’ll need.
+The Retirement Living Standards, produced by trade body Pensions UK estimates that a single person needs an income of around £32,000 a year after tax for a 'moderate' retirement — and a couple can achieve this with a joint income of £43,900.1

 It’s important to note, though, that this assumes no housing costs — so if your mortgage is not likely to be paid off by the age of 55, you may want to readjust retirement plans.

-Don’t forget the State Pension — which currently pays just under £12,000 a year.
-Of course, the caveat is that this is not paid until the age of 66 and will increase to 68 in future.
+Don’t forget the State Pension — which currently pays around £12,000 a year.
+Of course, the caveat is that this is not paid until the age of 66 and will increase in future.
 Some people may also have guaranteed defined benefit (DB) pensions.
 Again, these are often not payable until 65 and may be reduced if taken earlier.

 This means those looking to retire at 55 need to fully fund day-to-day living costs from pensions and other savings for at least a decade.
 It’s also worth bearing in mind that while the age for accessing pensions is currently 55, this will increase to 57 from 2028 — so this needs to be factored into planning.

-Once you have an idea of how much income you’ll need each year, you then need to calculate what size of pension pot you’ll need to generate that sort of sum.
+Once you have an idea of how much income you’ll need each year, you then need to calculate what size of retirement pot will be required to generate that sort of sum.

 Accumulating a fund of this size can seem daunting.
 But Fidelity has some useful calculators that take into account factors like investment growth.
 They also allow savers to change the amounts contributed each month or alter the retirement date — both of which can make a significant difference to the overall size of your fund.